Best Answer to "What Is Your Weakness?"

 Reframing Weaknesses

-You can turn a weakness into a strength by demonstrating how it’s a part of your growth process.
-For example, if you’re a perfectionist, you could explain how this trait drives you to deliver high-quality work but that you're learning to be more pragmatic by focusing on deadlines and outcomes.
-This way, you acknowledge your weakness while showing it’s not holding you back—it's a trait you’re actively improving.
+You can turn a weakness into a strength by demonstrating how it’s part of your growth process.
+For example, if you're highly competitive, you could explain how this drives you to consistently strive for success and push yourself to achieve excellent results.
+However, you're learning to balance this by collaborating more effectively with others and recognizing the value of teamwork.
+This way, you acknowledge your competitiveness while showing it’s not hindering your ability to work well with others—it’s a trait you're actively refining.

 Example Answer